fyrox-book/fyrox-book.github.io/src/fyrox/animation/animation.md

   where `t = (time_position - left) / (right - left)` (`t` is always in `0..1` range), `left_tangent` and `right_tangent`
   is usually a `tan(angle)`.
 Cubic interpolation is usually used to create "smooth" transitions between two values.

+## Web Demo

+You can explore animation system capabilities in this [web demo](https://fyrox.rs/assets/demo/animation/index.html).
+Keep in mind, that it was designed to run on PC and wasn't tested on mobile devices.

 ## Track binding

 Each track is always bound to a property in a node, either by its name or by a special binding.
 The name is used to fetch the